XHMM/react-native-cloud-store/website/docs/api.md

 ## ICloud Documents API

 ### `isICloudAvailable`
-If user's icloud drive not enabled, or user not logged in, this will return `false`
+If user's disabled your app access icloud drive, or user not logged in using apple id, this will return `false`
 ```ts
 function isICloudAvailable(): Promise<boolean>
 ```